nik-ez/snowiq-docs/sa-supervisor-activities.md

 <section id="Pausing-or-Resuming-Resource" markdown="1">
 ### Pausing or Resuming Resource

-A Supervisor may want to pause an assignment for a number of reasons (e.g., resource must refill salt or go to gas station to document that no work is being performed on the route), and to assure that off-route travel is not included in route information).
-When the Resource status is 'In Service', a Supervisor can pause an Active Assignment that a Driver has accepted or is working on, or resume it after it's been paused by following the steps below:
+A Supervisor may want to pause an assignment to document that no work is being performed on the route for a period of time.
+This may occur if a resource resource must refill salt or go to gas station.
+Pausing an assignment ensures that off-route travel is not included in route information.
+When the Resource status is 'In Service', a Supervisor can pause an Active Assignment that a Driver has accepted or is working on, or resume it after it's been paused by doing the following:

-* From the Driver Details panel, tap 'Pause' and then 'Yes' on the verification prompt
+* From the Driver Details panel, select 'Pause' and then select 'Yes' on the verification prompt
-* The system pauses the Resource (status is changed to 'Paused') and notifies the Driver in the Driver App that their Assignment has been paused and to wait for further instructions
+* The system will change the resource's status to 'Paused', and will notify the Driver in the Driver App that their Assignment has been paused and to wait for further instructions
-* To resume the assignment, tap 'Resume' on the Resource that's been paused.
+* To resume the assignment, select 'Resume' on the paused Resource

  </section>
  </section>